manikandan-e/document/multi-host-postcode-gerrit.md

 post code from multiple-host.
 This design also supports host discovery including the hot-plug-able host connected in slot.

-Following modules will updated for this implementation
+Following modules will be updated for this implementation

  - phosphor-host-postd.
  - phosphor-post-code-manager.